 All the main characters of SG-1 have tormented pasts and presents, perhaps not contrived when you take into account how often they tempt fate and win.

-In the Canadian teen drama series Degrassi, just about every awful thing that can happen to a teenager has happened to one of the characters.
+In the Canadian teen drama series Degrassi, every awful thing that can happen to a teenager has happened to one of the characters.
 There's been a school shooting, a stabbing, at least one rape, self-mutilation, eating disorders, and multiple drug addictions and pregnancies.
 All the while, nobody seems to notice that Degrassi might not be the best place to go to school...

-As repeatedly noted on this site, Buffy during season six of Buffy the Vampire Slayer.
+As repeatedly noted on this site, Buffy during season six of Buffy The Vampire Slayer.
 The last couple of episodes stick out though: After having her mentor/father figure leave town, seeing the marriage of two of her best friends fall apart at the altar (causing one of them to revert to being an evil vengeance demon), having her ex-boyfriend come back to town happily married and disappointed in seeing her working a dead-end job at a fast food place and dating a vampire, then barely avoiding a rape by said vampire, then having her best friend's girlfriend shot by a random bullet meant for her, then having said best friend go Psycho Lesbian and on a killing spree with her magical powers, then having her little sister attacked by demons enroute to the Psycho Lesbian causing the end of the world... who could blame Buffy for wishing she had stayed dead at the end of season 5?

-Of course, the seasons of Buffy before this one weren't exactly over-brimming with happiness either.
+The seasons of Buffy before this one weren't exactly over-brimming with happiness either.
 But it was never quite this bad.

 Season six went so far it became an in-universe example of Crosses the Line Twice: when Giles (very dramatically) returned at the end of the season, Buffy told him about all the horrible traumatic things that have happened just since he left, never mind everything that happened before.
 Does he give her a hug?
 Tell her everything's going to be all right?
 Help her figure out how to stop the latest instance of The End of the World as We Know It?
 No - he breaks down in uncontrollable laughter.
 A moment later, Buffy joins him.
 And so does the audience.